USS Baltimore (SSGN-812)

 The submarine will be the eighth U.S. Navy vessel named for Baltimore, Maryland.
 She was named after the city due to the recent Francis Scott Key Bridge collapse, and her hull number 812 is a historical reference to the War of 1812.
 The Bombardment of Baltimore by the Royal Navy in this conflict inspired Key to compose the "Star Spangled Banner," the national anthem of the United States.

-Baltimore and sister ship SSN-813 were ordered during the 2024 Fiscal Year budget at a combined cost of $9.4 billion.
+Baltimore and sister ship SSGN-813 were ordered during the 2024 Fiscal Year budget at a combined cost of $9.4 billion.